jdluna51/holberton-system_engineering-devops/0x00-shell_basics/README.md

 #3.The long format
 This script allow display current directory contents in a long format with the command ls and parameter -l

+#4.
+Hidden files
+This script display Display current directory contents, including hidden files (starting with .).
+Use the long format with the command ls and parameters -la